We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Ultimate Ears has been building out its UE Bluetooth speaker line for the better part of a decade.
-In that time, it has streamlined and smoothed out the UE app, which adds some clever functionality to its speakers.
+Ultimate Ears has been building out its UE Bluetooth speaker line for over a decade.
+In that time, it streamlined and smoothed out the UE app, which adds some clever functionality to its speakers.
 All the current speakers except for the pint-sized Wonderboom 2 can access an equalizer function that allows listeners to tweak the overall sound performance.

 Ultimate Ears speaker comparison: Design

 Since the original Boom debuted, UE has made some of the best-looking Bluetooth speakers around.
 They spare listeners the built-in light show that companies like Sony and JBL typically include with their portable speakers.
 All the devices in the current lineup share the same outer layer of woven fabric and a design that centers around two oversized volume buttons.

 The Hyperboom only comes in black, but the Boom 3, Megaboom 3, and Wonderboom 3 all come in a variety of colors.
 If you order directly through the Ultimate Ears site, you can even customize your own Boom 3 with a system similar to Nike’s ID sneaker site.
 UE lets you choose the color and design on the fabric, the end caps, the spine, and the volume buttons.
 It will even allow for custom messages down the spine.
 At $179, it’s not much of a premium over the typical model price.

 Which UE Bluetooth speaker is best for you?